SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 The kit also provides a way to make brushes.

-1. Get a shovel of any type (preferably wooden).
+1. Get a shovel of any type.
 2. Place down cobblestone; you'll need it for the brush.
 3. Use the ["WorldEdit Settings"](../usage/kit.md#config) item.
 A menu in your hotbar should appear including "Brush Settings".
 Select the item, then select the shovel to bind to.
 Make it a sphere brush of radius 3, and a cobblestone pattern.
 Confirm the settings and exit the menu.
 4. Aim at the ground not near you and interact with the shovel (now brush) to place cobblestone spheres.
-5. Make it so the brush only affects grass with `;mask tier grass`. `tier` is the kind of shovel you're binding the brush to.
-1 is wooden, 2 is stone, and so on.
+5. Make it so the brush only affects grass with `;mask grass` while holding the brush.
 Use the brush now to make a cobblestone path.
-6. Disable the brush with `;br tier none`.
+6. Disable the brush with `;br none`.

 ## What now?